Olympus E-PL1 vs Panasonic GM1

 |14.||Panasonic G10||Y||mono / -||-||-||mini||2.0||-||-||-|

 It is notable that the E-PL1 has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL1 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL1 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The E-PL1 was replaced by the Olympus E-PL2, while the GM1 was followed by the Panasonic GM5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL1 Manual (free pdf) or the online Panasonic GM1 Manual.
+Further information on the features and operation of the E-PL1 and GM1 can be found, respectively, in the Olympus E-PL1 Manual (free pdf) or the online Panasonic GM1 Manual.

 So what is the bottom line?
 Is the Olympus E-PL1 better than the Panasonic GM1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus PEN E-PL1:

 - More framing options: Can be equipped with a hotshoe-mounted accessory-viewfinder.